GodotSteam/GodotSteam/README.md

 ````
 - Now move the "godotsteam" directory into the "modules" directory of the unpacked Godot Engine source.
 - Recompile for your platform:
+  - **NOTE:** use SCONS flags ````production=yes tools=yes target=release_debug```` for your editor and ````production=yes tools=no target=release```` for your templates.
   - Windows ( http://docs.godotengine.org/en/stable/reference/compiling_for_windows.html )
   - Linux ( http://docs.godotengine.org/en/stable/reference/compiling_for_x11.html )
     - If not using Godot 2.0.3 or higher, you must add openssl=no when compiling because it has problems with libcrypto (class StreamPeerSSL can't use).
     - Ubuntu 16.10 may have issues with PIE security in GCC.
 If so, use LINKFLAGS=('no-pie') to get around this.
   - OSX ( http://docs.godotengine.org/en/stable/reference/compiling_for_osx.html )
     - When creating templates for this, please refer to this post for assistance as the documentation is a bit lacking ( http://steamcommunity.com/app/404790/discussions/0/364042703865087202/ ).
-- When recompiling the engine is finished, copy the shared library (steam_api) from sdk/redistributable_bin/ folders to the Godot binary location (by default in the godot source /bin/ file but you can move them to a new folder).
-It should look like this:
+- When recompiling the engine is finished do the following before running it the first time:
+  - Copy the shared library (steam_api), for your OS, from sdk/redistributable_bin/ folders to the Godot binary location (by default in the godot source /bin/ file but you can move them to a new folder).
+  - Create a steam_appid.txt file with your game's app ID or 480 in this folder.
+Necessary if the editor or game is run _outside_ of Steam.

+- The finished hierarchy should look like this (if you downloaded the pre-compiles, the editor files go in place of these tools files, which are the same thing):
   - Linux 32/64-bit
   ```
   libsteam_api.so